 In addition, the agreements under which we currently license intellectual property rights from Beam Therapeutics and Broad Institute are complex, and certain provisions in such agreements may be susceptible to multiple interpretations.
 The resolution of any contract interpretation disagreement that may arise under our existing license agreements or future license agreements into which we may enter could narrow what we believe to be the scope of our rights to the relevant intellectual property or technology or broaden what we believe to be the scope of the licensor's rights to our intellectual property and technology, or increase what we believe to be our financial or other obligations under the relevant agreement, any of which could have a material adverse effect on our business, financial condition, results of operations and prospects.
 For example, we have exclusively licensed and sublicensed certain of our owned and licensed intellectual property rights to Beam under the Beam Collaboration Agreement in certain fields.
 Such agreement may be susceptible to multiple interpretations and the resolution of any contract interpretation disagreement could expand the field of exclusivity or other rights we have granted to Beam and therefore, narrow our field of exclusivity or rights with respect to such licensed intellectual property rights.
 Moreover, if disputes over intellectual property that we have licensed prevent or impair our ability to maintain our current licensing arrangements on commercially acceptable terms, we may be unable to successfully develop and commercialize the affected product candidates.
-As a result, any termination of or disputes over our intellectual property licenses could result in the loss of our ability to develop and commercialize our Prime Editing technology or other product candidates or we could lose other significant rights, any of which could have a material adverse effect on our business, financial conditions, results of operations and prospects.
-It is also possible that a third part
+As a result, any termination of or disputes over our intellectual property licenses could result in the loss of our ability to develop and commercialize to endidates or we could lose other significant rights, any of which could have a material adverse effect on our business, financial conditions, results of operations and prospects.
+It is also possible that a third party could be granted limited licenses to some of the same technology, in certain circumstances.